 For kids, summer is all about the quest for fun before school starts back again.
 For drivers, summer driving can be about enjoying the best mileage you're going to get all year.
-The convergence of summer blend gas (with its lower volatility), the warm summer air creating less drag on your vehicle, and shorter warmup period for vehicles means your gas dollar goes farther in the summer than it's ever going to go.
+The convergence of summer blend gas (with its lower volatility), the warm summer air creating less drag on your vehicle, and a shorter warmup period for vehicles mean your gas dollar goes farther in the summer than it's ever going to go.

 Check Your Oxygen Sensors

-Oxygen sensors are vital to helping the car's computer maintaine the best fuel-air mixture for performance and emissions.
+Oxygen sensors are vital to helping the car's computer maintain the best fuel-air mixture for performance and emissions.
 Since your car is probably later than a mid-90s model, if it has over 100,000 miles, now would be the time to replace them to keep the car running as efficiently as possible.

 Check Your Gas Cap

-People don't think about their gas cap, but improperly fitting gas caps (or not tightening the cap properly after a fillup) are responsible for literally millions of gallons of gas going up in vapor every year across the country.
+People don't think about their gas caps, but improperly fitting gas caps (or not tightening the cap properly after a fillup) are responsible for literally millions of gallons of gas going up in vapor every year across the country.
 You pay enough for gas that you don't want any of it going to waste.
 Replace your gas cap if it is cracked.
 You could save 1-2% in gas mileage.

 No More Junk In The Trunk